johanvandegriff/jjv.sh/content/blog/how-to-win-a-hackathon.md

 I just got back from Hoya Hacks, a hackathon a Georgetown this past weekend.
 Someone asked me by email what tips I had to win hackathons (since I [have won multiple prizes](https://devpost.com/johanvandegriff) heh heh :), and I responded:

  * Incorporate some hardware, such as Raspberry Pi or Arduino.
-Hoya Hacks didnt have a prize for best hardware, but some do and either way, hardware usually makes your project stand out.
+Hoya Hacks didn't have a prize for best hardware, but some do and either way, hardware usually makes your project stand out.
  * I like to bring my own hardware because the MLH hardware lab sometimes doesn't have a great selection, or they run out.
 If you come to Bitcamp (at UMD in April), I can lend you some stuff.
 Make sure hardware works before the event.
 If you are going to use a Raspberry Pi, for example, make sure it boots up, you remember the password, install updates, etc.
  * Go for the challenges, for example we used MongoDB to store our data even though we could have just put it in a file.
 We didn't win the MongoDB prize, but I did learn a lot.
 Also we spent some time brainstorming a domain name, which is how we won the award for best domain.